-Prior to opening Tres Vistas Recovery, Dr. Daniel Headrick served for eight years as the Medical Director at Mission Hospital in Laguna Beach, California.
-Before that, he was the Medical Director of Hoag Hospital Chemical Dependency Center in Newport Beach, California for 11 years.
-Dr. Dan dedicates much of his time to the care and treatment of his individual clients, overseeing their stabilization to make sure they have a sound transition to treatment and recovery.
-He cares for each of his clients individually as they withdraw from alcohol and other substances.
+Prior to opening Tres Vistas Recovery, Dr. Daniel Headrick served for 8 years as the Medical Director at Mission Hospital in Laguna Beach, California.
+Before that, he was the Medical Director of Hoag Hospital’s Chemical Dependency Center in Newport Beach, California for 11 years.
+Dr. Dan dedicates much of his time to the care and treatment of his clients.
+He oversees their stabilization to make sure that they have a sound transition into treatment and recovery.
+He cares for each of his clients individually as they withdrawal from alcohol and other substances.

 Dr. Headrick received his medical degree from the University of California, Los Angeles Medical School.
-He is distinguished by his postgraduate certification from the American Society of Addiction Medicine in 1988, and is also an associate professor at the University of California, Irvine Medical School.
+He received his postgraduate certification from the American Society of Addiction Medicine in 1988 and is also an associate professor at the University of California, Irvine Medical School.

-Daniel Headrick continues his training and research in the field of chemical dependency to keep abreast of current techniques and applies them in his work.
+Daniel Headrick continues his training and research in the field of chemical dependency to stay abreast of current techniques and applies them in his work.

 Amanda started working in recovery 7 years ago as a CNA.
 Over the next several years she became a licensed nurse and was certified in the field of Drug and Alcohol Addiction.
 As the Program Director at Tres Vistas Recovery, she utilizes her personal recovery experience coupled with her professional experience to oversee the Admissions, Clinical and Operational programs.

-She believes that acquiring passion in sobriety is a priority, along the lines of the mission at Tres Vistas.
-An avid hiker and Crossfitter, Amanda uplifts clients and staff alike to reach for their physical as well as emotional sobriety goals.
+She believes that acquiring passion in sobriety should be the top priority for patients at Tres Vistas.
+As an avid hiker and Crossfitter, Amanda uplifts clients and staff alike, helping them to reach their physical as well as emotional sobriety goals.

 Michalina, a primary therapist at Tres Vistas, is respectful of the process of recovery and has a tremendous appreciation for the challenges and struggles that her clients experience on a daily basis.
-Her strong background in mental health with an emphasis on families allows her to help clients explore family dynamics in the context of addiction and provides a holistic, family-centered approach to addiction treatment.
-Michalina practices from an eclectic perspective incorporating CBT, DBT, and solution-focused therapy along with Rogerian positive regard into her practice along with supporting clients in their 12 step programs.
+Her strong background in mental health with an emphasis on families allows her to help clients explore family dynamics in the context of addiction.
+She provides a holistic, family-centered approach to addiction treatment.
+Michalina’s methods draw from an eclectic perspective, incorporating CBT, DBT, and solution-focused therapy along with Rogerian positive regard.
+She also supports clients in their 12 step programs.

 Working in the recovery field since 2013, Mitchell Schusler is the Case Manager for Tres Vistas Recovery.
 Mitchell completed his advanced study of addictive disorders at Health Staff Training Institute and is a Certified Addictions Treatment Counselor.
 Due to Mitchell’s personal experience in recovery, he is able to connect with our residents on a personal level.

 As a native Californian and San Clemente local, Mitchell has a passion for rock climbing, backpacking, and surfing.
-Mitchell is also know for his service works bettering the local community through leading by example.
+Mitchell is also known for his service work bettering the local community through leading by example.

-I have been working in the field of recovery for over thirty-eight years.
-I have personally been clean and sober for over forty years which gives me some unique insights into helping people transition from addiction into long term recovery.
-The one thing that I have become acutely aware of is that addiction is not an individual disease but rather a family disease.
-Helping the addict seeing him or her self as being part of family that needs to be healed and what part they play in the healing process.
-Involving the entire family in the recovery process offers the best possible outcomes.
-I have successfully created the Otis Loves You Family Recovery Program, workshops and groups that create on-going support systems for the recovering addicts and their families.
+Ottis has been working in the field of recovery for over thirty-eight years.
+He has been clean and sober for over forty years which gives him some unique insights into helping people transition from addiction into long term recovery.
+The one thing that Ottis has become acutely aware of is that addiction is not an individual disease but rather a family disease.
+Helping the addict to see themselves as part of a family that needs to be healed and learning what part they can play in the healing process is a critical tool in his work.
+He believes that involving the entire family in the recovery process offers the best possible outcomes.
+He has successfully created the Otis Loves You Family Recovery Program and he provides workshops and groups that create on-going support systems for the recovering addicts and their families.

-My name is Chef Brian Zanella.
-I have over 20 years experience working in kitchens all around Orange county.
-My journey started when I was hired as a busboy in 1998.
-I fell in love with the food scene and decided soon after that I wanted to become a Chef.
-I put in my time working for as many different Chefs as I could and eventually acquired the title of Chef in 2013.
+Chef Brian Zanella has over 20 years of experience working in kitchens all around Orange county.
+His journey started when he was hired as a busboy in 1998.
+He fell in love with the food scene and decided soon after that he wanted to become a Chef.
+He put in his time working for as many different Chefs as he could and eventually acquired the title of Chef in 2013.

-In 2015, my substance abuse problem had caught up with me and I knew that I needed to get professional help.
-After checking into treatment, I decided to take some time off away from the kitchen.
-2 1/2 years into sobriety, I was fortunate enough to get back into the kitchen with a clear mind.
-This time my focus would be on giving back the gift of nutrition for people who are struggling as I once did.
-Today, my life is full of gratitude and compassion for anyone struggling with substance abuse.
-Tres Vistas Recovery has afforded me a amazing opportunity to combine my passion for cooking while helping patients get the best nutrition possible during their stay.
+In 2015, his substance abuse problem caught up with him and he knew that he needed to get professional help.
+After checking into treatment, he decided to take some time away from the kitchen.
+2 and a half years into sobriety, he was fortunate enough to get back into the kitchen with a clear mind.
+This time his focus would be on giving back the gift of nutrition for people who are struggling as he once did.
+Today, his life is full of gratitude and compassion for anyone struggling with substance abuse.
+Tres Vistas Recovery has afforded him an amazing opportunity to combine his passion for cooking while helping patients get the best nutrition possible during their stay.